vusis/Assessment/README.md

 # Assessment
 To develop this application I used Visual Studio Code and Python (Install both applications).

-Unzip the project (digitaltestexam first folder)
+Download and Unzip the project (digitaltestexam first folder)

 Powershell run the following commands:
 1. pip install django